python-websockets/websockets/docs/topics/deployment.rst

 Here's an example:

 .. literalinclude:: ../../example/faq/shutdown_server.py
-    :emphasize-lines: 12-15,18
+    :emphasize-lines: 13-16,19

-When exiting the context manager, :func:`~server.serve` closes all connections with code 1001 (going away).
+When exiting the context manager, :func:`~asyncio.server.serve` closes all connections with code 1001 (going away).
 As a consequence:

-* If the connection handler is awaiting :meth:`~server.WebSocketServerProtocol.recv`, it receives a :exc:`~exceptions.ConnectionClosedOK` exception.
+* If the connection handler is awaiting :meth:`~asyncio.server.ServerConnection.recv`, it receives a :exc:`~exceptions.ConnectionClosedOK` exception.
 It can catch the exception and clean up before exiting.

-* Otherwise, it should be waiting on :meth:`~server.WebSocketServerProtocol.wait_closed`, so it can receive the :exc:`~exceptions.ConnectionClosedOK` exception and exit.
+* Otherwise, it should be waiting on :meth:`~asyncio.server.ServerConnection.wait_closed`, so it can receive the :exc:`~exceptions.ConnectionClosedOK` exception and exit.

 This example is easily adapted to handle other signals.